jsdom/jsdom/README.md

   - `cookieDomain`: a cookie domain for the manually set cookie; defaults to `127.0.0.1`.
 - `config.headers`: an object giving any headers that will be used while loading the HTML from `config.url`, if applicable
 - `config.features`: see Flexibility section below. **Note**: the default feature set for `jsdom.env` does _not_ include fetching remote JavaScript and executing it.
 This is something that you will need to _carefully_ enable yourself.
+- `config.resourceLoader`: a function that intercepts subresource requests and allows you to respond with your own content.
+More below.
 - `config.done`, `config.loaded`, `config.created`: see below.

 Note that at least one of the callbacks (`done`, `loaded`, or `created`) is required, as is one of `html`, `file`, or `url`.